 Explorer’s Guide North Carolina’s Outer Banks guidebook.
 It can be kind of a pain to find the major guidebooks once you land, or you’ll find them overpriced.
 I always like to pick mine up ahead of time.

 Full-Sized Travel Towel This is the best travel towel in the world.
-It’s pretty enough for the beach, large enough that you forget it’s a microfibre towel, and quick-drying, which is crucial in super humid Belize.
+It’s pretty enough for the beach, large enough that you forget it’s a microfibre towel, and quick-drying so you can enjoy it day after day.

 A Go Pro for underwater and action photography.
 Why go all the way to the beach and not be able to capture some of the most exciting parts of your trip?

 Backup Charging Bank for your cell phone since you’ll be using it as a camera, GPS, and general travel genie.